arjunmehta/node-georedis/README.md

 **Options:**
 - `client: {redisClient}`
 - `zset: {String}`
+- `values: {Boolean, default is false}`: Instead of returning a flat array of key names, it will instead return a full set of keynames with coordinates in the form of `[[name, lat, lon], [name, lat, lon]...]`.This will be a slower query compared to just returning the keynames because the coordinates need to be calculated from the stored geohashes.
+- `bitDepth: {Number, default is 52}`: the bit depth your geohashes are stored in if they are not in the default 52 bits.
+Only needed if the `values` option is set.

 ## Example of Performant Method Usage
 As mentioned, you may want to cache the ranges to search for in your data model.
 Perhaps if you have a connection or user that is logged in, you can associate these ranges with their object.